ozturkberkay/Zemberek-Python-Examples/data/dictionaries/README.md

 # Zemberek Dictionary Data
-> You can utilize [the official wiki](https://github.com/ahmetaa/zemberek-nlp/wiki/Text-Dictionary-Rules) to create your own lexicon and implement it using the commented example found in:
+> You can utilize [the official wiki](https://github.com/ahmetaa/zemberek-nlp/wiki/Text-Dictionary-Rules) to create your own lexicon and save it in this folder.

 ## Usage